-- This document presents the Security Target Public version (ST) of the ST23YR48A, a Security Integrated Circuit (IC), with its Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - This document is a sanitized version of the Security Target used for the evaluation.
-It is classified as public information. - The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: ST23YR48A TOE description. - 7 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary
+- 4 This document presents the Security Target Public version (ST) of the ST23ZL48A, ST23ZL34A, and ST23ZL18A, Security Integrated Circuits (IC), with Dedicated Software (DSW), designed on the ST23 platform of STMicroelectronics. - 5 This document is a sanitized version of the Security Target used for the evaluation.
+It is classified as public information. - 6 The precise reference of the Target of Evaluation (TOE) and the security IC features are given in Section 3: TOE description. - 7 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary